 Finding and using existing photography

-Sessions are in the Bernhard Center, second floor lobby.
 Photos are taken on a walk-in basis, and no appointments are needed for the dates and times listed below.
+Sessions are specifically for faculty and staff.
 Look for announcements in the WMU Today emails, sent to all faculty and staff.
 New headshots are available within three business days.
-Request official Western headshot access
+Request official Western headshot access.